Dear Career Therapy,

 Hope this is helpful.

-TopicsWorkplace Relationships , Syndication , Client Relationships , Everything You Need to Know About Working With Clients , Career Advice , Career Therapy by Pat Mastandrea , Work Relationships
+TopicsWorkplace Relationships , Syndication , Clients , Career Advice , Career Therapy by Pat Mastandrea , Work Relationships , Working With Clients

 Pat Mastandrea is one of the founding partners of the Cheyenne Group and is the Chief Executive Officer of the company.
 Prior to starting the firm, Pat ran TMP/Monster Worldwide's Global Media, Entertainment and Information Executive Search Practice.
 Pat's career spans 20 years in the media, entertainment and information industry including advertising agency, broadcasting, cable, direct broadcast satellite, publishing and new media.More from this Author